 The AAAAI will continue to provide updates in Practice Matters and eNews; and our thanks for the many calls and emails we continue to receive on these important issues.

 march 30, 2016

 Watch the USP Panel Video from the 2016 AAAAI Annual Meeting.

 What You Need to Know about Proposed Changes to USP 797

 As previously reported to AAAAI members, the practice of allergen immunotherapy as we know it is at risk.
 The United States Pharmacopeia (USP) has proposed changes to be required of all sterile compounding, including allergen extract preparation.

 These changes include more complicated mixing procedures, significantly shortened timeframes for how long extracts can be used, and add burden to your storage and documentation processes.
-You can read more about the changes in the draft update of USP Chapter 797 available here, which was open for public comment until January 31.
 Thank you to everyone who submitted comments to USP during this public comment period and to all who shared the AAAAI’s change.org petition to save patient access to allergen immunotherapy.
 The response from AAAAI members and their patients was extraordinary.